Jocatins/next.js-refresher/hello-world/Notes.md

 useSWR() -> The first argument is a unique key and the second is an async function where we get the data

 `Shallow Routing` with this feature you can update the URL in the browser, without running the code inside the getServerSideProps()

+# API routes

+You can write FE codes in React and also write APIs that can be called by the frontend code It allows you to create RESTful endpoints as part of your Next.js app folder structure It gives you everything you need to write full-stack- React and Node